top of page

 Death as a Dream Symbol

-When she realized this, she took steps to tend to herself: She asked her husband to call a sitter so they could plan an actual date; she let her friends, including Marcia, know that she would be phoning them more often (in between feedings and diaper changes); and she bought a journal so that she could jot down a line or two about her feelings while the baby was sleeping.
-What if the death dream isn't about a friend or lover, but about you?
-Sometimes we dream of our own death to shock ourselves into facing our mortality, or because some piece of our psyche that is essential to our emotional survival is suffocating in our present way of life.
-The late Marie-Louise von Franz, Jung's protégé, addressed this in a conversation with the Jungian analyst and author Fraser Boa (also deceased) in Boa's book, The Way of the Dream: Conversations on Jungian Dream Interpretation with Marie-Louise von Franz (Shambhala, 1994).
-Boa asked von Franz, "Are there dreams that announce death, that say a person is actually going to die?"
-Von Franz wisely replied, "Well, I would say that until they are actually dead, you are never quite sure."
-She continued with this account of a client's experience: "A woman consulted me once who had cancer, metastases all over the body.
+The late Marie-Louise von Franz, Jung's protégé, knew about the special curative power death-dream shock.
+She addressed it in a conversation with the Jungian analyst and author Fraser Boa (also deceased) in Boa's book, The Way of the Dream: Conversations on Jungian Dream Interpretation with Marie-Louise von Franz (Shambhala, 1994).
+As part of a dialogue with Boa about death dreams, she offered the following example: "A woman consulted me once who had cancer, metastases all over the body.
 She had shocking death dreams.
 She dreamt that her watch had stopped.
 She brought it to the watchmaker, and he said it couldn't be repaired.
 She dreamt her favorite tree was felled in the garden.
 I didn't even have to interpret the dreams for her.
 She said sadly, 'That clearly tells the outcome of my illness.'

-The sudden, visceral feeling that she only had a very limited time on the planet catapulted her into taking the leap of applying to graduate school to get her master's in education.
+Suddenly none of those nagging questions seemed to matter.
+The visceral feeling that she might die soon catapulted her into taking a stunning leap: she applied to graduate school to get her master's in education.
 She had always wanted to be a teacher, and had been holding herself back because of her age.
-Her death dream gave her the impetus to charge after her life dream.
-And the rush of energy she felt after she applied to school told her that she was absolutely making the right decision.
-In her famous book, Women Who Run with the Wolves, Jungian analyst Clarissa Pinkola Estés discusses the necessity of embracing the Life/Death/Life nature of human existence in order to truly experience our creative power.
-If new, juicy experiences are to be born, the worn-out and stagnant must die.
+But her death dream gave her the impetus to charge after her secret longing.
+And the rush of energy she felt after she sent in the school application told her that she was absolutely making the right decision.
+All of these examples demonstrate that death dreams shouldn't be feared but rather embraced.
+They reveal that sometimes shock is a useful experience—especially if it forces us to release our iron grip on pieces of our lives or ourselves.
+They teach us that if new, juicy experiences are to be born, the worn-out and stagnant must die.
+In short, death dreams show us how to really live.

 Photo by Sigmund